 Other operating systems, such as the Windows app, give you kill switch, DNS and IPv6 leak protection too.
 All these combined mean that your identity is protected when you’re online.

-No IPVanish review would be complete without taking a look at the logging policies.
-As a great starting point, the website clearly announces that it does not log any of your data.
+As a great starting point, this VPN clearly announces that it does not log any of your data.

 This means that none of your online activities are recorded.
 Some data is collected of course, and that’s the data you provide when registering.
 However, there is one gray area where it says that Google’s Firebase is used to collect crash information.